danluu/post-mortems/README.md

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
 Transaction ID Wraparound in Postgres caused Sentry to go down for most of a working day.

+[Shapeshift](https://www.scribd.com/doc/309574927/ShapeShift-Post-Mortem-Public).
+Poor security practices enabled an employee to steal $200,000 in cryptocurrency in 3 separate hacks over a 1 month period.
+The company's CEO expanded upon the story in a [blog post](http://moneyandstate.com/looting-of-the-fox/).

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.

 [Stack Exchange](http://stackstatus.net/post/115305251014/outage-postmortem-march-31-2015).
 Enabling StackEgg for all users resulted in heavy load on load balancers and consequently, a DDoS.